mrpeel/opensesame/README.md

 It is a standalone web-app ([https://open-sesame-f1f51.firebaseapp.com/]) and a chrome-extension which allows unique passwords to be generated for a website domain.
 The generation is deterministic which means that the same set of values will always generate the same password.
 This allows Open Sesame to 'remember' your passwords.

 ## What it does
 Open Sesame generates passwords using the combination of fields and password type.
 The same combination always generates the same password.
 A change to any of the fields or password type will result in a different password being generated.
-This means that using the same personal details and pass phrase for different websites will generate a different password for each site.
+This means that using the same details and pass phrase for different websites will generate a different password for each site.

 Open Sesame generates passwords using the following fields:
 * Web site domain
 * User name
-* Open Sesame Pass phrase
+* Open Sesame pass phrase
 * Password type
 * Password version
-* (Only for security answer) Security question
+* (Only for security answer) security question

 Open Sesame generates the following types of passwords:
 * Maximum password (20 characters)